Fusion-Power-Plant-Framework/tokamak-neutron-source/documentation/source/units.md

 Following a common practice in neutronics, the fixed source strength is normalised to 1 `[neutrons/s]`.
 Tallies can then be multiplied by the `source_rate` to obtain total values, as and when required.

+If you are using a "(n,Xt)" tally to calculate TBR, note that the definition of TBR is relative to the number of tritons consumed by the plasma, not the total number of fusion reactions.

+To correctly scale your "(n,Xt)" tally in [1/particles], you should scale by:
+    `tbr *= source_rate / source_T_rate`

+The source strengths are not quantised; i.e., the rates are floats, not integers.

 ### Equilibrium coordinate

 For the `FluxMap`, some description of the plasma magneto-hydrodynamic equilibrium is required.
 Regardless of whether this is provided via an EQDSK file or a parameterisation, the convention for the calculation of the normalised coordinate, should be specified correctly.
 This can be done using the `FluxConvention` enum.
 Here we use the normalised flux coordinate, $\psi_n$, which we define as being 1.0 at the magnetic axis, and 0.0 at the edge.
 The corresponding equilibrium radial coordinate, $\rho$, follows the opposite trend; 0.0 at the magnetic axis, and 1.0 at the edge.